codingMustache/codingMustache/README.md

 ## Joke of the Day

-Can February march?
-No, but April may.
+I used to be a banker, but I lost interest.

 ## Daily Trivia

-What does the &quot;MP&quot; stand for in MP3?
+Which data structure does FILO apply to?
- 1. Moving Picture
+ 1. Heap
- 2. Micro Point
+ 2. Tree
- 3. Multi Pass
+ 3. Stack
- 4. Music Player
+ 4. Queue

 <details>
   <summary>Answer</summary>
-  Moving Picture
+  Stack
 </details>